4S1ght/Soybean/README.md

 ### `fs.copyFile()`
 Copies a file from `src` to `dest`.
-`src` and `dest` can both support regular strings and `symbols` which must have a descriptions matching keys to read from the event object.
+`src` and `dest` both support regular `strings` and `symbols`.
+The symbols must have descriptions matching keys to read from the event object.
 Additionally a `mode` parameter is accepted letting you specify access permissions.
 See native [`fs.copyFile`](https://nodejs.org/api/fs.html#fscopyfilesrc-dest-mode-callback) for more information.
 ```ts
 fs.copyFile(src: string | symbol, dest: string | symbol, mode?: number)
 ```